 Mexican-inspired homes deliver a similar feel to eclectic interiors.
 Numerous bold colors are used, such as bright pinks, greens, oranges, reds and yellows.
 Candlesticks, ceramic pots, ironware and hand-sewn rugs also bring personality into a Mexican home.
 The pottery often has intricate and colorful designs influenced by the flora and fauna found in Mexico.
 Chairs, tables and sofas boast an elegant look, with influences of Spanish colonial and Tuscan style.
 Mexican furniture can either come with a refined, stained dark wood or weathered wood for a more casual, rustic beauty.
 Prints and patterns like mosaic can be found on everything from tiles to pillows.

 Mid-century modern interiors can be seen throughout AMC’s hit TV show “Mad Men,” as the design era came to life during the 1940s-70s.
 Mid-century modern homes have a seamless flow from the inside to the outside thanks to sliding doors, picture windows, skylights and patios.
 Windows are often left bare to emphasize outdoor views.
 The furniture in is entirely unique, featuring statement pieces like marshmallow sofas and egg chairs.
+Many pieces, such as the Noguchi table, are asymmetrical and feature amorphous components, which make them feel more like sculptures than pieces of furniture [Attfield 1997].
 Elements like floors and ceiling beams are stripped down to their original form, while walls are dressed up with graphic wallpaper featuring bold geometric patterns.

 Prominent Mid-Century Modern Designers

-Frank Lloyd Wright, Charles & Ray Eames, Arne Jacobsen, Eero Saarinen, Ludwig Mies van der Rohe & Hans Wegner
+Frank Lloyd Wright, Charles & Ray Eames, Arne Jacobsen, Eero Saarinen, Ludwig Mies van der Rohe, Isamu Noguchi & Hans Wegner

 Mid-Century Modern In-Depth Article